takuya-takeuchi/Demo/Unity/01_ShowController/README.md

 ## How to build

-You must import Oculus Integration from Package Manager before build.
+1. Import Oculus Integration from Package Manager
+2. Open Assets\ShowController.unity
+3. Go to Build Settings
+   * Change Texture Compression to ASTC
+   * Switch Platform
+4. Build And Run

 ## Screen shots